kj0703/Antarctic-Grounded-Iceberg-Detection/README.md

 ---

-## 3) Usage: Pipeline Execution
+### 3) Usage: Pipeline Execution

 The workflow is divided into five sequential Python modules.
-To help users quickly verify the pipeline, a miniature dataset (`demo_data.zip`) containing cropped Sentinel-1 imagery and all corresponding auxiliary data is provided in the **Releases** section.
+To help users quickly verify the pipeline, a miniature dataset (`demo_data.zip`) containing cropped Sentinel-1 imagery and all corresponding auxiliary data is provided alongside the model weights.

+**Download the demo data:**
+You can obtain `demo_data.zip` directly from the [Initial release (v1.0.0)](https://github.com/kj0703/Antarctic-Grounded-Iceberg-Detection/releases/tag/v1.0.0).

-> **Note for Full-Scale Processing:** The commands below use the paths from the `demo_data` as a working example.
+> **Note for Full-Scale Processing:**
+> The commands below use the paths from the demo_data as a working example.
 To run this pipeline on your own orbital datasets, simply replace the `demo_data/...` paths with your absolute system paths (e.g., `/path/to/your/TIF`).

 After downloading and extracting `demo_data.zip` into the repository root, execute the workflow sequentially from the root directory: